-The key findings of the Report
+The key findings of the report include

 Clear Tech for Good focus: 91% of the organizations view Tech for Good as a strategic focus.
-61% have already established a Tech for Good practice, while for 30.3%, it is a key strategic focus and is working towards it.
+61% have already established a Tech for Good practice, while for 30.3%, it is a key strategic focus and are working towards it.
 6% plan to create a new Tech for Good Practice and 2.5% is not currently looking at Tech for Good.

 Education and Livelihoods emerge as top focus areas for Tech for Good: 9% of the organizations rated Education as the highest Tech for Good focus.
-Livelihoods closely followed this as a focus area for 50.43% of organizations.
+Livelihoods closely followed this as a focus area for 50.43% organizations.

 Tech for Good aligns with business strategy: For 93.97%, Tech for Good development aligns with their business strategy, while 66.38% reporting complete alignment and 27.6% displaying partial alignment with their plan.

-Current Local issues influence Tech for Good more than the Global issues: 26% reported aligning Tech for Good to solve local issues, while 42.9% organizations aligned their Tech for good to solve global issues.
+Current Local issues influence Tech for Good more than the Global issues:26% reported aligning Tech for Good to solve local issues, while 42.9% organizations aligned their Tech for good to solve global issues.